 - Knowledge related to managing the birds for optimum growth and improving management techniques resulted in better efficiency and high quality products.

-2. Integration of the various segments of the industry and adopting industrial-like methods for the production, slaughter, and marketing of poultry meat and eggs.
-Integration will be discussed in more detail later.3.
 The industry has also been innovative in developing new, convenient, further-processed, value added products that have replaced whole and cut-up chicken and whole egg sales.
 The percentage of whole and cut-up chicken sales has dropped from nearly 100% in 1960 to around 60% today.
 Products like breast tenders, cooked breast rolls, boneless wings, deli meats, ground turkey meat, liquid pasteurized eggs and an assortment of frozen pre-cooked meals has aided in the overall industries growth.
 Chicken has also become a mainstay of the fast food menus over the past 20 years.

 The Modern Poultry Industries - Vertical Integration of the Poultry Industry